mirage335/ExtrusionPack/README.md

 http://www.reprapdiscount.com/hotends/59-merlin-hotend-set.html

+#Motors
+AlephObjects uses half-height NEMA17 motors (SY42STH33-1504A) for dual-extrusion tool heads.
+Unfortunately, they are out of stock as of 11-8-2015 .

 #Copyright Extensions
 Files embedded into the design by mirage335 with a less restrictive license than GPLv3 place any derrived works under that license.
 This is definied to include any files pulled into the repository by mirage335 .